techidaily/site-win11-tips/source/_posts/strategies-for-rebuilding-windows-icons.md

 5. Press**Ctrl + A** to select all the cache files and click the trash icon at the top to delete them.
 ![Icon Cache on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/icon-cache-on-windows.jpg)

  It's important to note that some files will reappear shortly after you delete them as Windows attempts to rebuild the icon cache data.
 Additionally, a folder named**IconCacheToDelete** will appear in the same directory.
-It should go away automatically once you[restart File Explorer](https://www.makeuseof.com/ways-to-restart-file-explorer-windows-10/) or your computer.
+It should go away automatically once you [restart File Explorer](https://www.makeuseof.com/ways-to-restart-file-explorer-windows-10/) or your computer.

 ## How to Rebuild Icon Cache on Windows Using Command Prompt

- If you're an avid Windows user who knows[how to use the Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) , you can also delete the icon cache files by running a few commands.
+ If you're an avid Windows user who knows [how to use the Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) , you can also delete the icon cache files by running a few commands.
 Don't worry, the process isn't as intimidating as it might sound.

  To delete the icon cache files using Command Prompt, follow these steps.